 - The Harry Chapin Food Bank has worked with vegetable packers to, wherever possible, have the packers harvest crops or parts of crops that may not be marketable and segment them off for the food bank.

 - Field crops in Florida where the packer doesn’t do this are sometimes available for gleaning.
 The process of gleaning is difficult for several reasons: 1) heat, 2) strenuous demands of harvest, 3) need for farmers to move to the next crop quickly.

 - There are some places where farmers donate an acre worth of food to the local food bank.
 They tend it like the rest of the crop & let volunteers like the American Farm Bureau harvest for food banks.

 We got a tour of the facility and then got pointers on our job — sorting through produce that mad been delivered in huge bins.
 We pulled the good ones out and put them in small bags for delivery to people.
 I could see stuffed peppers, spaghetti sauces and more being cooked up in some of these places!

-This video and the slide show below will give you a better feel for the day.
+This video below will give you a better feel for the day.
 And I’d love to hear whether you’ve taken chances to do similar projects at food banks.